Lynching in the United States: Statistics

 Statistics for lynchings have traditionally come from three sources primarily, none of which covered the entire historical time period of lynching in the United States.
-Before 1882, no reliable statistics are assembled on a national level.
-In 1882, the Chicago Tribune began to systematically tabulate lynchings.
+Before 1882, no contemporaneous statistics were assembled on a national level.
+In 1882, the Chicago Tribune began to systematically tabulate lynchings nationally.
 In 1908, the Tuskegee Institute began a systematic collection of lynching reports under the direction of Monroe Work at its Department of Records, drawn primarily from newspaper reports.
 Monroe Work published his first independent tabulations in 1910, although his report also went back to the starting year 1882.
 Finally, in 1912, the National Association for the Advancement of Colored People started an independent record of lynchings.
 The numbers of lynchings from each source vary slightly, with the Tuskegee Institute's figures being considered "conservative" by some historians.

-There is no count of recorded lynchings which claims to be precise, and the numbers vary depending on the sources which are cited, the years which are considered by those sources, and the definitions which are given to specific incidents by those sources.
-The Tuskegee Institute has recorded the lynchings of 3,446 blacks and the lynchings of 1,297 whites, all of which occurred between 1882 and 1968, with the peak occurring in the 1890s, at a time of economic stress in the South and increasing political suppression of blacks.
-A six-year study published in 2017 by the Equal Justice Initiative found that 4,084 black men, women, and children fell victim to "racial terror lynchings" in twelve Southern states between 1877 and 1950, besides 300 that took place in other states.
+Based on the source, the numbers vary depending on which sources are cited, the years that are considered by those sources, and the definitions that are given to specific incidents by those sources.
+The Tuskegee Institute has recorded the lynchings of 3,446 Blacks and the lynchings of 1,297 Whites, all of which occurred between 1882 and 1968, with the peak occurring in the 1890s, at a time of economic stress in the South and increasing political suppression of Blacks.
+A six-year study published in 2017 by the Equal Justice Initiative found that 4,084 Black men, women, and children fell victim to "racial terror lynchings" in twelve Southern states between 1877 and 1950, besides 300 that took place in other states.
 During this period, Mississippi's 654 lynchings led the lynchings which occurred in all of the Southern states.

 The records of Tuskegee Institute remain the single most complete source of statistics and records on this crime since 1882 for all states, although modern research has illuminated new incidents in studies focused on specific states in isolation.
 As of 1959, which was the last time that Tuskegee Institute's annual report was published, a total of 4,733 persons had died by lynching since 1882.
 The last lynching recorded by the Tuskegee Institute was that of Emmett Till in 1955.
 In the 65 years leading up to 1947, at least one lynching was reported every year.
-1882 to 1901 saw the highest period of lynchings, with an average of over 150 each year.
+The period from 1882 to 1901 saw the height of lynchings, with an average of more than 150 each year.
 1892 saw the most number of lynchings in a year: 231 or 3.25 per one million people.
 After 1924 cases steadily declined, with less than 30 a year.
 The decreasing rate of yearly lynchings was faster outside the South and for white victims of lynching.
-Lynching became more of a Southern phenomenon and a racial one that overwhelmingly affected black victims.
+Lynching became more of a Southern phenomenon and a racial one that overwhelmingly affected Black victims.
+There were measurable variations in lynching rates between and within states.